 The IES Abroad Paris Beginning Language Summer Program is designed specifically for Beginning- and Advanced Beginning- level students.

 The 6-credit intensive beginning course immerses you in French language and culture learning.
-The course is taught in French by native French speakers, and incorporates field study in Paris.
+The course is taught in French by native French speakers, and incorporates course-related excursions in Paris.

 This is a list of planned course offerings.
 After you are accepted, you will see a list of final course offerings in your MyIESabroad account.

-To supplement coursework, the IES Abroad Paris Summer Beginning Language Program includes field study visits to many sites of historic significance in Paris.
+To supplement coursework, the IES Abroad Paris Summer Beginning Language Program includes course-related excursions to many sites of historic significance in Paris.
 Destinations may include:

 We want to make sure that your greatest challenge is deciding which landmarks to see first or discovering the best café—not finding a place to live where you feel comfortable.
 We do our best to locate housing that is reflective of how the local students are living.
 Our goal is that when you leave Paris, it will feel like home.